jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ###  Practice Problem 5.10 [TODO]

 ## 5.13 Life in the Real World: Performance Improvement Techniques
 1. **High-level design**.
 Choose appropriate `algorithms` and `data structures` for the problem at hand.
-Be especially vigilant to avoid algorithms or coding techniques that yield asymptotically poor performance.
+Be especially vigilant to avoid algorithms or coding techniques that yield asymptomatically poor performance.
 2. **Basic coding principles**.
 Avoid optimization blockers so that a compiler can generate efficient code.
     * `Eliminate excessive function calls`.
 Move computations out of loops when possible.
 Consider selective compromises of program modularity to gain greater efficiency.
     * `Eliminate unnecessary memory references`.
 Introduce temporary variables to hold intermediate results.
 Store a result in an array or global variable only when the final value has been computed.